lweissenstein/biotopia/README.md

 * **Material Setup:** Created and managed materials and shaders within Unity to achieve the desired visual aesthetic while maintaining performance on mobile devices.
 * **Game Design:** Collaborated on core gameplay mechanics, overall game look & feel and implementation of research results.

-## Screenshots
+## Images

-Please navigate to the [`media/Screenshots/`(media/Screenshots/)] folder in this repository to view high-resolution images of the environments and models.
+In the [media/Screenshots/](media/Screenshots/) folder in this repository you can see more images of the game, environment and models.

+Also check our [presentation](media/biotopia_presentation.pdf) for seeing the process of the development.

 ![Main Gameplay View](Screenshots/gameplay_main.jpg)]
 *example*